The main four

 - Everyone Can See It: Book two, Gilla FINALLY realizes her feelings for Jeff.
 (Mainly thanks to Joyah's prompting.)
 Naturally, she goes into just as deep denial about it as he did and never acts on it.
 Everyone but Jeff knows about it, though.

-- Fire-Forged Friends: Joyah doesn't really seem to count her as a reliable friend (mostly because she wasn't reliable) until Gilla makes her decision to stay with the Journey and nearly takes out an entire squad of Assassins single-handidly.
+- Fire-Forged Friends: Joyah didn't really seem to count her as a reliable friend (mostly because she wasn't reliable) until Gilla makes her decision to stay with the Journey and nearly takes out an entire squad of Assassins single-handidly.

 - Friendless Background: Gilla didn't have any friends— besides possibly Jeff— before Joyah came along due to her mother's overprotectiveness and her own aggressive nature.